Product Overview

 Optional Inputs

 The precipitation scalar is an optional input to assist in downscaling the mass inputs.
-Further documentation for this input is available in Dechow et al., 2026.
-A generic version of the downscaling algorithm is available in the pyDRADS GitHub repository [link here].
+Further documentation for this input is available in Dechow et al., 2026 (still in review at Water Resources Research).
 If an input is not provided, the Blender algorithm fills a dummy value of 1, which effectively turns this option off.